bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-interface/erc721Interface.md

 }
 ```

+The ERC165 identifier for the ERC721 interface as specified in the EIP721 is “0x80ac58cd” for example.
+Learn how to calculate an interface identifier and more about the ERC165 in its <a href="https://eips.ethereum.org/EIPS/eip-165" target="_blank">improvement proposal</a>.

 ## Other interfaces
-The <a href="https://eips.ethereum.org/EIPS/eip-721#specification" target="_blank">IERC721TokenReceiver</a> interface must be implemented to accept save transfers.
+The <a href="https://eips.ethereum.org/EIPS/eip-721#specification" target="_blank">IERC721TokenReceiver</a> interface must be implemented to accept safe transfers.

-There are two optional extensions for ERC-721 contracts specified in the EIP-721:
+There are two optional extensions for ERC721 contracts specified in the EIP721:

 IERC721Enumerable enables a contract to publish its full list of tokens and make them discoverable.